Imposter Syndrome

 I felt revered...like a rising star that everyone wanted to emulate.
-The eyes of all these madams, these women so carefully dressed–a gold chain matching with a hanging belt, jeans embroidered with a lace edge–were fixed on me.
+The eyes of all these madams, these women so carefully dressed-a gold chain matching with a hanging belt, jeans embroidered with a lace edge–were fixed on me.
 If I grabbed my foot to stretch out my thigh, the woman with the Egyptian elongated eyes grabbed hers.
 When I bent over to touch the floor, another cooed: "Ooo, how flexible you are."
-The others nodded their heads in unison as if in the chorus of a musical.
+The others bobbed their heads in unison as if in the chorus of a musical.

 I wanted to stay staring at my feet, but I was also flattered.
 As my high school stage director Mr. Heitkamp once expressed in exasperated tones: "You want to be on stage, yet you don't want to be seen!
 I don't get it."